djesusnet/djesusnet/README.md

 ### Daniel Jesus

-Software Engineer in Porto — Portugal , Technical Writer and Speaker, Microsoft Certified Professional
+--Software Engineer in Porto — Portugal , Technical Writer and Speaker, Microsoft Certified Professional

 .NET software engineer with more than nine years working in several institutions of finance, e-commerce, logistics, fashion and digital media.